koykov/algoexpert.io/min-heap-construction/readme.md

 * Sifting integers up and down the heap, which is to be used when inserting and removing values.

-<p>Note that the heap should be represented in the form of an array.</p>
+Note that the heap should be represented in the form of an array.

 If you're unfamiliar with Min Heaps, we recommend watching the Conceptual Overview section of this question's video explanation before starting to code.